medwards42/polycom-directory-api/README.md

 ## Dependencies
 * You will need to setup an rvm environment running ruby-2.0.0-p247.
-  * You will also need to create a gemset called `polycom-directory`
+  * You will also need to create a gemset called `polycom-directory-api`
-    * note: make sure you remember to issue `rvm use ruby-2.0.0-p247@polycom-directory --create` from the command line.
+    * note: make sure you remember to issue `rvm use ruby-2.0.0-p247@polycom-directory-api --create` from the command line.
     * remember to create a .ruby-version and .ruby-gemset file:

       .ruby-version:
         `ruby-2.0.0-p247`

       .ruby-gemset:
-        `polycom-directory`
+        `polycom-directory-api`

 ## Setup
-1. Clone the Repo: Run `git clone git@github.com/medwards42/<tbd>`
+1. Clone the Repo: Run `git clone git@github.com:medwards42/polycom-directory-api.git`
 2. Install the dependencies
 3. Run `gem install bundler`
 4. Run `bundle install`